Our programs engage Vermont women and girls

 Vermont Works for Women offers a holistic continuum of innovative training and education programs to engage Vermont women and girls in thinking about their future.
 Programs provide real-world, hands-on experiences and robust encouragement through coaching, mentoring, or case management.

 For women who have been incarcerated, lived on public assistance, experienced trauma or poverty, or those who lack skills and training, work can be a treadmill of low-wage, low-satisfaction experiences that only reinforce barriers to success.
-Though FRESH Food, Step In to Work, Step Up (to Manufacturing, Construction, IT, and other sector-based trainings) and prison-based programs, VWW supports 200 women each year in training programs that can typically be completed in weeks rather than months, and lead to secure jobs with supportive local employers.
+Through Step In To Work, Trailblazers, and prison-based programs, VWW supports over 200 women each year in training programs that can typically be completed in weeks rather than months, and lead to secure jobs with supportive local employers.

 VWW has a longstanding commitment to connecting girls and women to experiences that will put them on a path to economic independence.
 Our girls program philosophy and curricula are responsive to the needs and experiences of adolescent girls.
 We do not expect that all girls in our programs will go on to become carpenters or bike mechanics—but we hope to expose them to tools, role models, and transferable problem-solving skills that preserve an expansive array of career options as they enter high school and beyond.